petejohanson/hy-res/README.md

 * Differentiate between embedded link vs embedded representation (See Siren spec)
 * Handling or error types, e.g. application/problem+json
 * Support for PUT of modified resource to replace server state?

+## Thanks

+Many thanks goes to [JetBrains](https://www.jetbrains.com/) for their contribution of a [WebStorm](https://www.jetbrains.com/webstorm/) license to speed up development.